sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/2000 - api-tutorial-async-1.md

    }
    ```

    Copy the document extraction `id` from that response.
-You'll use it to download the PDF extraction.
+You'll use it to download the document extraction.

 3. Copy the following code sample and replace YOUR_EXTRACTION_ID and YOUR_API_KEY: